wulffern/aic2023/lectures/l08_pll.md

 I also know that quantum electro dynamics is the most precise theory in physics, so we know what's going on.

-I also know that as long as the Rubidium crystal is clean (few energy states in the vicinity of the hyperfine transition), the distance between atoms stay constant, the temperature does not drift too much, then the frequency will be precise.
+I know that as long as the Rubidium crystal is clean (few energy states in the vicinity of the hyperfine transition), the distance between atoms stay constant, the temperature does not drift too much, then the frequency will be precise.
 So I buy a [rubidium oscillator](https://www2.mouser.com/ProductDetail/IQD/LFRBXO059244Bulk?qs=iw0hurA%2FaD0K8weKx%2Fu2ow%3D%3D) at a cost of \$ 3k.